JobNoorman/CPL-CPlusPlus-Solutions/README.md

 First things first: to evaluate the `static_assert`s above, we need a way to compare strings at compile time.
 Since C++11, C++ supports the [`constexpr`][constexpr] specifier that allows us to create, among others, variables and functions that _could_ be evaluated at compile time.
-I say _could_ because these functions may also be used at run-time; only if they are provided with compile-time constants as arguments, they can be evaluated at run-time.
+I say _could_ because these functions may also be used at run-time; only if they are provided with compile-time constants as arguments, they can be evaluated at compile-time.

 Initially, `constexpr` functions where very restricted and could essentially contain a single `return` statement.
 They were allowed to be recursive, though, so this could be used to implement our compile-time string equality check.